 When the cooler weather arrives, bees and wasps are hard at work.
+If your in need of a stronger and safer garage door to prevent bees and wasp, then be sure to check out Garage Door Company, Long Island.
 They’re creating nests and harvesting as much nectar as they can to sustain their colonies for the winter.
 While they’re vital for the planet, the last thing you want to do is have a run-in with one of these stinging insects.
 Whether you’re allergic to them, or you just don’t want to get stung, here are some tips to help you keep bees and wasps away from your home.

 Take Care of the Trash

 Wasps and bees are attracted to waste, particularly food.
 To keep them away, make sure you keep up with your garbage.
 Empty all indoor waste receptacles as soon as possible, and try to keep them covered.
 Keep your outdoor trash cans and recycling bins covered, too.
 Also, make sure you clean them out after they’ve been emptied.
 Wash the bins down with a mixture of bleach and water to get rid of anything sweet that could possibly remain inside of them, such as syrup or fruit juice.

 While fall-scented air fresheners like apple spice and cinnamon smell lovely to you, bees and wasps also think they smell delicious.
 If you want to keep these pesky insects away from your home, avoid using anything that has a sweet scent.
 This includes soaps, lotions, and perfumes, too.

 Stay Up with Maintenance